C0mposer/Spyro-1-Practice-Rom/README.md

 **Xdelta Downloads**:
 If you wish to patch your own spyro 1 bin/cue file instead, download the patch here:
 [PS2 Xdelta Patch](https://github.com/C0mposer/Spyro-1-Practice-Codes/releases/download/fullrelease1/spyro1_PracticeCodes_PS2.xdelta)

+*Note: To play this rom on PS2 requires either a mechapwn'd or modchipped PS2 to read the burned disk*
  ### All Other Platforms (PS1, PS3, Emulator, etc)
 **BIN/CUE Download**
 To simply download the rom and get practicing, download the cue/bin here: